retrohax/hiterm/README.md

 # HITERM

-Before the DEC VT100, there were "dumb" terminals such as the Lear Siegler ADM-3A.

-The ADM-3A could at least clear its screen and position the cursor.
-That, we can work with.
+HITERM is a telnet client for your Lear Siegler ADM-3A "dumb" terminal.

-HITERM runs on ESP8266 devices (like NodeMCU) to connect the terminal to wifi.
-Then you can telnet to a host and HITERM will do its best to translate vt100 commands to something the terminal can work with.
+It runs on ESP8266 devices (NodeMCU, etc.) to connect the terminal to wifi.

+Once connected to a host, HITERM converts DEC VT100 commands to primitive commands understood by the terminal.

+This allows your terminal to run a lot of programs intended to run on a VT100.

 Some examples:
-1) Play Dope Wars on sdf.org.
+1) Dope Wars
-2) Play Inform/z-machine text adventure games.
+2) Inform/z-machine text adventure games
-3) Connect to IRC using irssi.
+3) irssi (IRC client)
+4) other ncurses programs

 Currently supports the Lear Siegler ADM-3A.

 TODO:
 Hazeltine 1500

 ### QUICK START